Calvià

 Calvià is a great destination if you are looking for a place to indulge in authenticity, wildlife and physical activities.
 The municipality comprise the village itself along with other popular destinations such as Santa Ponca, Peguera, Magaluf, Palmanova and Portals Nous, which gives you one of the most versatile areas that mixes mountains, countryside and beaches and yet, located just about 20 minutes from Palma.

-Things to do in Calvià
+Best Things to do and see in Calvià

 Calvià is one of the most popular places for outdoor activities in Mallorca.
 The unique location between mountains, countryside and beaches makes it a paradise for any active tourist to visit.